Britain in the 1950s: archive photos show what UK homes really looked like

 The perfect housewife

 However, most women did remain relegated to the roles of wife and mother during the 50s.
-Particularly during the first half of the decade with widespread limitations such as a lack of central heat and hot water, rationing of food and clothing and no electric washing machines like those that were appearing in US homes.
+Particularly during the first half of the decade with widespread limitations such as a lack of central heating and hot water, rationing of food and clothing and no electric washing machines like those that were appearing in US homes.
 The running of a household was more than a full-time job.

 The role of a housewife was glamorised in magazines such as Woman & Home and the new House & Garden, projecting an idealised version of what women of the period should look and behave like.